afontainec/chinchay/README.md

 Building a web app can be very time consuming and tedious, but Chinchay will help you speed up yor development.Use Chichay CLI to automate the CRUD (Create, Read, Update, Delete) operations with a MVC (Model View Controller) architecture pattern.
 You can easily configure it and modify it.
 It you are a bit lost, Chinchay does provide a default Structure.

 But it does not stop there!
-Chinchay offers a fully featured, flexible and extendable Models to make quering easier to your Database easier.
+Chinchay offers a fully featured, flexible and extendable Models to make quering to your Database easier.
 With no sql knowledge you can easily make complex queries and more.